 A stop at Piako Pete’s is a time-honoured tradition among many heading south along State Highway 25.
 Located at Pipiroa, commercial flounder fisher Pete Thorburn and his wife Gail provide ‘direct to the public’ sale of fresh flounder, along with smoked kahawai, snapper, mullet and eel produced from Pete’s smokehouse.
 The knowledge, advice and genuine service you can expect to receive here is second to none.
 The Thorburns’ know their product better than anyone and their fish is delicious.
 I leave with arms full - a paper parcel of smoked eel and an impulse buy of a brown bag of homegrown red capsicums that looked too sweet to resist.

-The Seabird Coast is home to Miranda Orchard and Gallery; another spectacular treasure of the region, offering visitors homegrown hospitality in the form of healthful organic wholefoods and coffee from the farm shop cafe.
+The Shorebird Coast is home to Miranda Orchard and Gallery; another spectacular treasure of the region, offering visitors homegrown hospitality in the form of healthful organic wholefoods and coffee from the farm shop cafe.
 The Miranda Farm Shop is a welcoming place, with bright red geraniums in wooden window boxes on the exterior wall, and red and white checked tablecloths providing a perfect accompaniment to the cafe’s rustic interior.
 The farm shop offers a selection of fully certified organic jams, jellies and relishes, as well as freshly squeezed juices, yoghurts, fresh cheese and other boutique food products.
 As I did, you will no doubt leave laden with fresh organic produce and bags full of gourmet seed crackers.

 Wilderness and Wildlife

-The Miranda Orchard and Gallery is also home to a serene sculpture gallery set within the orchard and an airy indoor artspace - the first off the grid gallery in New Zealand.
+The Miranda Orchard and Gallery is also home to a serene sculpture gallery set within the orchard and an airy indoor artspace - the first off-the-grid gallery in New Zealand.
 It is an idyllic experience to wander amongst the art, enjoying a glimpse of the Seabird Coast appearing through the trees.

 Kaiaua and Miranda feature some of the region’s most hypnotic wilderness and wildlife.
 Big skies and a laconic atmosphere invite a feeling of time having pressed pause in these tranquil towns.
 Slowing the pace in Kaiaua allows you to notice the large colonies of birds flying overhead, the quirky letterboxes all lined up along the shoreline, the community of campervans at Ray’s Rest and the languid view of the Coromandel Peninsula from across the wide mouth of the Firth of Thames.